-Spe ecies Name Skipjack tuna C1 Categ ory C Stock Sta atus - Minimum Requirements CI C1.1 - pery removals of the species in the fishery under assessment are included in the stock assessment cess, OR are considered by scientific authorities to be negligible.
-PASS C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
-Clause outcome: PASS
+Spe ecies Name Skipjack tuna C1 Categ ory C Stock Sta atus - Minimum Requirements CI C1.1 ovals of the species in the fishery under assessment are included in the stock assessment are considered by scientific authorities to be negligible.
+PASS C1.2 reference po s considered, in its most recent stock assessment, to have a biomass above the limit int (or proxy), OR removals by the fishery under assessment are considered by scientific be negligible.
+PASS Clause outcome: PASS